astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 {eq}`lortrapid`, work out to a single Lorentz transformation using the sum of the rapidities of the two original transformations: ${\cal L}_x(\phi_1) {\cal L}_x(\phi_2) = {\cal L}_x(\phi_1+\phi_2)$.
-This could save a lot of number crunching.
+This could save a lot of number crunching, as the Lorentz matrices do NOT add this simply if you use $\beta$ and $\gamma$.

 ## Problems